 Scratchboard, other than one of my favorite media, is simply a board (or paper) coated with black ink.
 Using a blade or other sufficiently sharp tool, you create an image by scraping away the black surface to reveal the white underneath.
 It’s drawing in reverse, penciling in lights instead of darks.

 My first scratchboard piece was overdone, meaning I’d scratched too hard into the surface and cut up the layer underneath.
 It’s not too obvious unless you know what you’re looking for; the white areas are greyer and more textured than they should be.
-I also took to the piece as I would a pen illustration, using bold white outlines that don’t make full use of the potential of scratchboard.
-After all this time, though, I do like the waves and flames in this piece.
+I also took to the piece as I would a pen illustration, using bold white outlines that don’t make full use of scratchboard’s potential.
+But even after all this time, I do still appreciate the waves and flames in this piece.

-I soon began incorporating scratchboard into my art assignments and continued to experiment at home.
-I inadvertently spent more time practicing values, giving careful consideration to light sources, and discovering how much detail this medium could really capture – hint: much more than what’s shown here.
+After my first experience with the medium, I began finding ways to incorporate scratchboard into my art assignments and even when I couldn’t, continued to experiment at home.
+In the process, I spent lots of time practicing values, carefully considering light sources, and discovering how much detail this medium could really capture.
+Hint: far more than any of the pieces in this post.

 Scratchboard allows for SO.
 MUCH.
 DETAIL.
 I’ve already linked to Heather Lara‘s art – now twice – because it’s amazing.
 This artist is pretty swell too, producing realistic work in the same vein, but mostly sticking to black and white.
 If you want as much detail as possible, this might be the medium for you.

 Scratchboard also seems to be particularly conducive to drawing fur, although this is just my opinion.
-For example, human skin requires smoother and more skillful line work in order to keep a face from looking like a checkerboard.
+I’ve found that human skin requires smoother and more skillful line work in order to keep a face from looking like a checkerboard.
 You tell me which looks easier:

-Scratchboard is unforgiving, and this was the biggest challenge I had to overcome.
+Scratchboard is unforgiving and this was the biggest challenge I had to overcome.
 Any mistake you make is engraved on the page in bright white.
 Everyone can see it.
-It can be maddening.
+No erasing.
+No turning back.

-The nature of the material also makes planning your composition more difficult.You can’t just sketch out your idea and erase the stray lines later.
-For someone like me, whose drawing style is actually extremely sketchy (almost a pun, haha), scratchboard felt completely unnatural at first.
+Not being able to erase also makes planning your composition more difficult.You can’t just sketch out your idea and erase the stray lines later.
+For someone like me, whose drawing style is extremely sketchy (haha?), scratchboard felt completely unnatural at first.

 But this doesn’t mean you have to completely wing it.
-Artists typically draw out a plan on a separate piece of paper, place it over their scratchboard, then draw over their plan again with pen.
-Doing so creates a slight mark in the scratchboard – enough to give you a very precise guide, albeit one that’s hard to see.
+Many artists sketch on a separate piece of paper, place it over their scratchboard, then draw over their sketch again with pen.
+Doing so creates a slight mark in the scratchboard – enough to give you a very precise guide, though one that’s hard to see.
 You can also sketch directly onto your scratchboard with pencil, as long as you keep it very light.
 Unfortunately, if you need to erase those pencil lines later, just know that your eraser can leave faint marks on the black surface.

 However if you’ve made a mistake, not all is lost!
 It is possible to cover up your mistake with black ink (although it won’t look completely untarnished).

-That was a pretty big con.
-But the last one I’ll mention is that scratchboard is time-consuming, perhaps even more so since mistakes are so costly.
+So not being able to erase or sketch directly onto the surface is a pretty big con.
+But one more point I’ll mention is that scratchboard is time-consuming, perhaps even more so since mistakes are so costly.
 Almost all of my scratchboard pieces are very small, with the moon and raven pieces being the largest at 14″ x 11″.
-But I pick up my X-Acto knife anyway, and find that the satisfaction of completing a piece is well worth the effort.
+But I pick up my X-Acto knife anyway and find that the satisfaction of completing a piece is well worth the effort.

 How to Get Started

-Despite the challenges that come with scratchboard, I found it to be a lot of fun and took an immediate liking to it.
+Despite the challenges that come with scratchboard, I took an immediate liking to it.
 Maybe this was because of my perfectionist, hyper detail-oriented personality.
-But if I’d absolutely encourage you to try it once.
+But no matter your personality, I’d absolutely encourage you to try it once.
 If you’re interested, here’s what you’ll need: